 Ultimately it is worth it.
 Progress is being made.
 Other kids in the neighborhoods see how good some kids have become.
 They want to follow.
 In truth, the nonprofit is in its infancy and still has much to develop, but it is the hope with a decent story and the spread of the organization, we can take it to better heights.

-To learn more about Escalando Fronteras and how you can become involved, visit their website.
+To learn more about Escalando Fronteras and how you can become involved, check them out on facebook.

 Want more climbing content?
 Get our awesome climbing newsletter, delivered weekly.